FaizRasool/threetiertemplate/README.md

-Microsoft Azure UK-OFFICIAL Three Tier Web Application Architecture
+Deployment of a Microsoft Azure Three Tier Web Application Architecture That Aligns To UK-OFFICIAL Classification.
 ===================================================================

 ##Contents